jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise._ — Edsger Dijkstra

+_Success comes in an emerging set of abstract concepts that makes sense of all the detail.
+This distillation is a rigorous expression of the particular knowledge that has been found most relevant._ ― Eric Evans

 _At a certian level of abstraction, all complex systems are message passing systems. ...
 Genes are one mechanism that life uses to pass information across time; memes are one mechanism that societies use to pass information across time._ — Grady Booch

 _To become experts at managing complexity, we need the following: Modularity, Cohesion, Separation of Concerns, Abstraction, Loose Coupling._ ― David Farley